IronRiders/Constitution/Constitution.md

 A member of the leadership team is expected to meet the responsibilities associated with their position, and, if unable, they may choose to step down after talking with a mentor.
 They must appoint an interim lead which must be approved by a simple majority of the other leads until the position is filled.

 If the lead continues to not meet the expectations associated with their position and chooses not to step down, they may be impeached by five out of the other seven.
 If impeached, that person is no longer a lead, and cannot become a lead again until the next general election.
-It is up to the remaining leads whether or not to appoint an interim lead during the offseason, however, during competition season, they must choose an interim lead.
+It is up to the remaining leads whether or not to appoint an interim lead during the off-season, however, during competition season, they must choose an interim lead.

 If a lead disappears, it is up to the mentors and other leads to decide which of the above two paths to take.